Access to fast & convenient health & wellbeing services, from Boots Online Doctor to virtual physiotherapy. Experience new ways to feel better

-The Meningitis B Vaccination Service is available in over 300 Boots pharmacies, for adults and children aged two and over.*
+The MenB Vaccination Service is available in over 300 Boots pharmacies, for adults and children aged two and over*.

 Meningitis can affect anybody.
 It’s most common in children, teenagers and young adults aged between 15 and 24.
 That’s because these groups tend to socialise more at school and universities, which leads to the spreading of bacteria****.

 Who is the Boots service suitable for?

-The Boots Meningitis B Vaccination Service does not replace the need for the free NHS Men ACWY vaccination.
-This is currently offered to teenagers, along with a ‘catch up’ programme for those under 25 – but MenB is not included.
-Please speak to your GP for more information.
+The Boots MenB vaccination service does not replace the need for the free NHS Men ACWY vaccination currently offered to teenagers – MenB is not included.
+Speak to a Pharmacist for more information.

 How long will the in-store consultation take?